Faculty and Staff

 View Bio

-Justine Spencer is an experienced and dedicated educator who recently joined Idaho Novus Classical Academy, bringing with her over 13 years of teaching experience in both kindergarten and third grade at Eagle Hills Elementary.
-She holds a bachelor of arts in Elementary Education from Boise State University and is a proud Idaho native with a deep commitment to fostering a lifelong love of learning with her students.
-Mrs. Spencer is excited to grow professionally within the classical education environment at Novus.
+Mrs. Justine Spencer is an experienced and dedicated educator who recently completed her first year at Idaho Novus Classical Academy, now bringing over 14 years of teaching experience to the classroom.
+Mrs. Spencer has found a true home in the classical education model.
+She holds a Bachelor of Arts in Elementary Education from Boise State University and is a proud Idaho native with a deep commitment to fostering a lifelong love of learning and virtue in her students.

-Mrs. Spencer is thrilled to begin this new chapter with Idaho Novus and looks forward to a joyful, enriching year ahead with her kindergarten students.
+Mrs. Spencer is thrilled to continue her journey with the Idaho Novus family and looks forward to another joyful, enriching year of guiding her kindergarten students toward truth, goodness, and beauty.

 Ms. Kathleen Tribble